ThinkbotsAreFree/logo.eno/README.md

 area #metre width #metre height: fn #squareMetre * width height
 ```

-exception is raised when an argument doesn't have **all of the required** typetags.
+an exception is raised when an argument doesn't have **all of the required** typetags.